NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/installation.md

 # Installation
 This splits up into setting up a ROS2 workspace for the Sopias4 project and installing ROS2.
-It's recommended to first setup the workspace and then setting up ROS2, because the workspace contains necessary configuration files if you want to use the Dev Containers and Docker for easy setup.
+It's recommended to first setup the workspace and then setting up ROS2, because the workspace contains necessary configuration files and installation scripts if you want to use the Dev Containers and Docker for easy setup or the WSL scripts for Windows.

 ## Setting up ROS2 workspace
 Clone this repository.
 When using Linux, it is recommended to clone it into the home directory of your linux user so it matches with the commands in this guide.
-If you use Windows and WSL2, then it is recommended to install WSL2 first and then clone it also under the home path inside your WSL2.
-This improves performance by a lot.
-You can follow the exact command, but inside of WSL2:
+For this command, execute this commands:
 ```Bash
 # If git isn't installed,
 sudo apt update && apt install git